 1. Delegate supplier data input

 How much time do you spend chasing suppliers for information relating to compliance?
-With vendor management software, you can take back control and close informational gaps before they have a chance to appear.
+With supplier management software, you can take back control and close informational gaps before they have a chance to appear.
 Make data gathering a mandatory step ahead of onboarding, putting the onus on your supplier to deliver complete and accurate information.

 Gatekeeper allows you to delegate data input to suppliers with Public Forms.
 Choose what information you require from suppliers and then mandate its submission via your form.